 During the trial, teams may refer only to materials included in the Mock Trial case packet.
-No physical evidence, illustrative aids, enlargements, props, or costumes are permitted unless authorized specifically by the State Coordinator.
+No physical evidence, illustrative aids, enlargements, props, or costumes are permitted.
+Costuming is defined as hairstyles, clothing, accessories or make up which are case specific.
 An accent is not considered costuming.